ansible-collections/community.routeros/docs/docsite/rst/ssh-guide.rst

 3. When using the :ref:`community.routeros.command module <ansible_collections.community.routeros.command_module>` module, make sure to not specify too long commands.
 Alternatively, add something like ``+cet512w`` to the username (replace ``admin`` with ``admin+cet512w``) to tell RouterOS to not wrap before 512 characters in a line (`see issue for details <https://github.com/ansible-collections/community.routeros/issues/6>`__).

-4. Finally, the :ref:`ansible.netcommon.network_cli connection plugin <ansible_collections.ansible.netcommon.network_cli_connection>` uses `paramiko <https://pypi.org/project/paramiko/>`_ by default to connect to devices with SSH.
+4. The :ref:`ansible.netcommon.network_cli connection plugin <ansible_collections.ansible.netcommon.network_cli_connection>` uses `paramiko <https://pypi.org/project/paramiko/>`_ by default to connect to devices with SSH.
 You can set its :ansopt:`ansible.netcommon.network_cli#connection:ssh_type` option to :ansval:`libssh` to use `ansible-pylibssh <https://pypi.org/project/ansible-pylibssh/>`_ instead, which offers Python bindings to libssh.
 See its documentation for details.

 5. User is **not allowed** to login via SSH by password to modern Mikrotik if SSH key for the user is added!